-The 5 necessary components includes:

-Monthly projections of revenue to be collected for each source.

-- Expected revenue to be collected NOT billed. - Monthly projections of expenditure (operating and capital) and revenue for each vote. - Section 71 format (Monthly budget statements).
+The 5 necessary components includes: Monthly projections of revenue to be collected for each source.
+Expected revenue to be collected NOT billed.
+Expected revenue to be collected NOT billed.
+Monthly projections of expenditure (operating and capital) and revenue for each vote.
+Section 71 format (Monthly budget statements).
 Quarterly projections of service delivery targets and performance indicators for each vote.

-- Non-financial measurable performance objectives in the form of targets and indicators. - Output NOT input / internal management objectives. - □ Level and standard of service being provided to the community.
+Non-financial measurable performance objectives in the form of targets and indicators.
+Output NOT input / internal management objectives.
+Level and standard of service being provided to the community.
 Ward information for expenditure and service delivery.
 Detailed capital project plan broken down by ward over three years.